article

 Our focus is the new service going to Mexico.
 But we certainly are looking to start new air services into the Asian markets.

-We’d really love to get our service back to Europe; we had Norwegian at Oakland for several years.
+We’d really love to get our service back to Europe; we had Norwegian at the airport for several years.
 They were very successful – so successful in fact that it brought in British Airways to compete with them at level too.
 But unfortunately, they’re no longer with us and so we would really like to see that European service come back.
 The market’s there, clearly.
 It worked very well for Norwegian for a long time so hopefully we can entice others to start that service again.

 How would you characterise your catchment area in a nutshell?

 Our catchment area is actually very large, in fact it is the entire San Francisco Bay Area.
-If you really think about it location-wise, everybody travelling to San Francisco International Airport has to go past Oakland International Airport.
+If you really think about it location-wise, everybody travelling to San Francisco International Airport has to go past San Francisco Bay Oakland International Airport.
 Our catchment basin is quite a lot larger than San Francisco’s catchment basin and we just need people to understand where Oakland is in relation to San Francisco Bay Area.

 What are your challenges in terms of air service development now?